Part 42: Command Processor and Complete Code Walkthrough — From Serial Input to LED Control

 },

-This code is exactly the same as the final version in the button tutorial—poll_events() samples the pin level, runs the debounce state machine, and calls the callback upon confirming an event.
-The callback handles both Pressed and Released events through std::visit plus a generic lambda.
-The only new thing is Logger::driver().send_string(...)—sending the button event to the PC via UART.
+This code is identical to the final version of the button tutorial—poll_events() samples pin levels, runs the debounce state machine, and calls the callback upon confirming an event.
+The callback handles Pressed and Released events via std::visit and a generic lambda.
+The only new element is Logger::driver().send_string(...)—sending button events to the PC via UART.

-This means: when you press the button, "Button pressed!" appears in the terminal; when you release it, "Button released!" appears.
-The button event flows from the chip to the PC—the direction is chip → PC.
+This means: when you press the button, "Button pressed!" appears in the terminal; when released, "Button released!" appears.
+Button events flow from the chip to the PC—direction is Chip → PC.

 Task Two: UART Reception → Command Parsing